awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-dotnet.md

         options.StreamTransferProgress += ArchiveDownloadHighLevel.progress;
         // Download an archive.
         Console.WriteLine("Intiating the archive retrieval job and then polling SQS queue for the archive to be available.");
-        Console.WriteLine("This polling takes about 4 hours.
-Once the archive is available, downloading will begin.");
+        Console.WriteLine("Once the archive is available, downloading will begin.");
         manager.Download(vaultName, archiveId, downloadFilePath, options);
         Console.WriteLine("To continue, press Enter");
         Console.ReadKey();